-The Meharry-Vanderbilt Community Engaged Research Core announces a new round of Community Scholars Awards for the 2023-2024 school year.
+The Meharry-Vanderbilt Community Engaged Research Core announces a new round of Community Scholars Awards for the 2025-2026 academic year.

 The Community Scholars Award provides support for two graduate or post graduate trainees to perform a community engaged research project collaboratively with a community-based organization, during the academic school year.
 Scholars will also participate in the MV Community Engaged Research Core, which supports the development of community-engaged and community-based research as well as fosters and supports relationships between community and academic partners.

 The goal of the program is for scholars to create a partnership with a community-based organization and conduct a mutually beneficial, community engaged research project together.
-Scholars in the program will also build the capacity to use the methods and principles of community-engaged research; to understand determinants of community health; and to build the capacity of communities, health agencies, and academic centers to function as equal partners in research and education.
+Scholars in the program will also build the capacity to use the methods and principles of community-engaged research; to understand factors that impact the health of communities; and to build the capacity of communities, health agencies, and academic centers to function as equal partners in research and education.

 At the end of a Scholar’s participation with the Program, he or she will be able to: